daronphang/coding_resources/_javascript/DOM.md

 ## DOM (Document Object Model)

-DOM is the data representation of HTML/XML documents in an object-oriented manner i.e. a programming interface for web documents.
+A programming interface that allows us to create, change or remove elements from the document.
+It is the data representation of HTML/XML documents in an object-oriented manner.
 It is a way to represent the webpage in a structured hierarchical way so that it is easier for programmers to glide through the document.
+Can also add events to these elements to make page more dynamic.

 When a webpage is loaded, browser creates a DOM of the page which is constructed as a tree of objects.
 With the DOM, JS has the access and power to create dynamic HTML by manipulating HTML/CSS structures, styles, attributes and content.